hire-us/hire-us/README.md

 You may have question why so many `Team Leads` here, that's because we all know how good team should be built and what is important to organize work.

+# Our project setup

+We used to develop and support 7 applications for IOS and Android, admin site and backend with **weekly** sprints and releases.
+We're able to do this only because of processes and testing everything.

+## Mobile apps

+You can only think about it: 7 apps * 2 platforms * 2 active OS versions = at least 28 fully working applications were required to deliver on every week.

+RN isn't particularly mature or stable thing and we couldn't afford hordes of QA specialists.
+So we did all kind of tests (unit, integration, e2e) to make sure that everything is ok.

+All this was built on top of amusing GitlabCI with on-commit and scheduled builds.
+And uploading to Appstore was just a CI job.

+## Backend

+We did kanban here.
+Because kanban is excellent for tiny teams (2 ppl in our case).
+It is easy to manage priorities, no hustle about sprint's ends/planning, you always know where you have a bottleneck.

+We deployed a project on AWS in docker containers with docker-compose.

+We are in the absolute love-love relationship with pytest and did all testing for the backend with it.

+We had all kind of tests here, unit, integration, e2e, and, obviously, CI for everything.
+And because of testing, we had several fearless migrations (without breaking production):

+* bare metal => docker
+* mysql => postgresql
+* python2 => python3
+* and we always had most recent django and python versions!